Skip navigation

 Leuprolide injection is used to treat

-- central precocious puberty (CPP; a condition causing girls [usually younger than 8 years of age] and boys [usually younger than 9 years of age] to enter puberty too soon, resulting in faster than normal bone growth and development of sexual characteristics) in children 2 years of age or older (Fensolvi, Lupron Depot-PED)
+• central precocious puberty (CPP; a condition causing children to enter puberty too soon, resulting in faster than normal bone growth and development of sexual characteristics)

-- endometriosis (a condition in which the type of tissue that lines the uterus [womb] grows in other areas of the body and causes pain, heavy or irregular menstruation [periods], and other symptoms) (Lupron Depot).
+• endometriosis (a condition in which the type of tissue that lines the uterus [womb] grows in other areas of the body and causes infertility, pain before and during menstrual periods, pain during and after sexual activity, and heavy, irregular bleeding)

-- anemia (a lower than normal number of red blood cells) caused by uterine fibroids (noncancerous growths in the uterus) (Lupron Depot).
+• anemia (a lower-than-normal number of red blood cells) caused by uterine fibroids (growths in the uterus that are not cancer).

 Leuprolide injection is in a class of medications called gonadotropin-releasing hormone (GnRH) agonists.
 It works by decreasing the amount of certain hormones in the body.